onflow/flow-go/pkg/language/docs/language.md

 There are three kinds of fields.

-Constant fields are also stored in the composite value, but they can **not** have new values assigned to them.
+Constant fields are also stored in the composite value, but after the first value, they **cannot** have new values assigned to them.
 They are declared using the `let` keyword.

 Variable fields are stored in the composite value and can have new values assigned to them.
 They are declared using the `var` keyword.